History of African Bogolan and Mud Cloth

 The making of bogolan

-2. Cotton is harvested, spun, and woven into cloth.
+Cotton is picked, spun, and woven into material.

-4. It's then dyed using leaves from native trees.
+Twine is then dyed with leaves from native trees.

 Modern adaptations